Privacy Rights Clearinghouse

 For more on the existing opt-outs, see PRC Fact Sheet 24, Protecting Financial Privacy in the New Millennium: The Burden Is on You, www.privacyrights.org/fs/fs24-finpriv.htm , and Fact 24a, Financial Privacy: How to Read Your Opt-Out Notices, www.privacyrights.org/fs/fs24a-optout.htm .

-On October 23, 2007, the FTC approved regulations that provide consumers with an opportunity to “opt out” before a person or company uses information provided by an affiliated company to market its products and services to the consumer.
-The final rule generally prohibits using certain information received from an affiliate to make a solicitation to a consumer about the person’s products or services, unless the consumer is given notice and a reasonable opportunity and a reasonable and simple method to opt out of the making of such solicitations, and the consumer does not opt out.
+FTC regulations provide consumers with an opportunity to “opt out” before a person or company uses information provided by an affiliated company to market its products and services to the consumer.
+The rule generally prohibits using certain information received from an affiliate to make a solicitation to a consumer about the person’s products or services, unless the consumer is given notice and a reasonable opportunity and a reasonable and simple method to opt out of the making of such solicitations, and the consumer does not opt out.

 Substantially similar rules were issued separately by the banking regulatory agencies.
 Read the FTC's regulations at: www.ftc.gov/os/fedreg/2007/october/071030affiliatemarketingrule_final.pdf